 - have all new user restrictions removed

-They can get to trust level 3 by…
+We can get to Trust Level 3 by…

 This is time and activity based, unlike the previous levels.
 In the last 100 days…